This is the multi-page printable view of this section. Click here to print.

 Constraints

-| Classification | Basic Quantity | Description |
+| Category | Default quantity | Explanation |

 |---|---|---|

-| CERTIFICATE_MANAGER.USER_CERT_DEFAULT.COUNT | 100 | Number of user certificates per region |
+| CERTIFICATE_MANAGER.USER_CERT_DEFAULT.COUNT | 100 | Number of user certificates per Region |

 | CERTIFICATE_MANAGER.SELFSIGNED_CERT_DEFAULT.COUNT | 100 | Number of self-issued certificates per Region |

-Preceding Service
+Prior Service

-Certificate Manager has no preceding services.
+Certificate Manager has no prerequisite services.

 2 - How-to guides

-Certificate Manager Create
+Create Certificate Manager

-Category RequiredDetailed description Certificate Name Required Enter the name of the Certificate Manager to use - Enter within 3-30 characters, including English letters, numbers, and special characters (
+Category required statusDetailed description Certificate name Required Enter the Certificate Manager name to use - Enter within 3-30 characters, including English letters, numbers, and special characters (

 -,_,.)

-- Cannot be the same as an existing name in use
+- Cannot be the same as an existing name

-User Certificate > Certificate Body Required Enter Server (Leaf) certificate information - Only one certificate can be entered in the certificate body
+User Certificate > Certificate Body Required Enter Server(Leaf) certificate information - Only one certificate can be entered in the certificate body

-—–BEGIN RSA PRIVATE KEY—–to—–END RSA PRIVATE KEY—-
+Enter the entire content, including the lines from —–BEGIN RSA PRIVATE KEY—–to—–END RSA PRIVATE KEY—-

-User Certificate > Certificate Chain Required Enter Certificate Chain information - Can be omitted when using a private certificate
+User Certificate > Certificate Chain Required Enter the Certificate Chain information - Can be omitted when using a private certificate

 - If there are multiple Intermediate (Subordinate) certificates, enter each certificate’s content in order

-- Up to 100 can be registered
+- Up to 100 recipients can be registered

 - If the Private Key is encrypted, enter the decrypted value using the openssl command below.